Manage alert rules created in previous versions

 Screenshot that shows the Alert Details pane.

 15. Specify if the alert rule should trigger one or more action groups when the alert condition is met.
+For limits on the actions that can be performed, see Azure Monitor service limits.

 • Custom email subject: Overrides the email subject of email actions.
 You can't modify the body of the mail and this field isn't for email addresses.

 • Include custom Json payload for webhook: Overrides the webhook JSON used by action groups, assuming that the action group contains a webhook action.
-Learn more about webhook actions for log alerts.
-Screenshot that shows Action overrides for log alerts.
+Learn more about webhook actions for log search alerts.

 17. After you've finished editing all the alert rule options, select Save.

-Manage log alerts by using PowerShell
+Manage log search alerts using PowerShell

 Note